pulumi/pulumi-hugo/themes/default/content/docs/esc/_index.md

 Pulumi ESC enables teams to aggregate secrets and configuration from many sources into a composable collection called an [environment](/docs/concepts/environments/).
 Teams can then consume those configuration and secrets from a variety of different infrastructure and application services.
 Pulumi ESC works hand-in-hand with Pulumi IaC to simplify configuration management, as well as a standalone CLI and API for other use cases apart from Pulumi IaC.

-Pulumi ESC is offered as a fully managed cloud service in Pulumi Cloud (and Pulumi Cloud Self-hosted in the near future).
-The pulumi/esc project is open source, and contains the evaluation engine for environments, the esc CLI, and in the future, the extensible plugins for source and target integrations.
+Pulumi ESC is offered as a fully managed cloud service in [Pulumi Cloud](/docs/pulumi-cloud/) (and Pulumi Cloud Self-hosted in the near future).
+The [pulumi/esc project](https://github.com/pulumi/esc) is open source, and contains the evaluation engine for environments, the esc CLI, and in the future, the extensible plugins for source and target integrations.

 ![Pulumi ESC ecosystem](img/pulumi_esc.png)

+The following details corresponds to the numbered sections in the above diagram:

 1. Pulumi ESC enables you to define environments, which contain collections of secrets and configuration.
 Each environment can be composed from multiple environments.